Weak-Field Expansion: A Time-Closed Solution of Quantum Three-Wave Mixing: Weak-Field Expansion: General Concept

 where each term $\hat{a}^{(k)}(t)$ in the series is a time-closed expression that reflects the sum of all the BCH terms with a weak-field operators $a_x, a_x^{\dagger}$ of power $k$.
 To calculate $\hat{a}^{(k)}(t)$, we plug the formal ansatz of Eq.~\ref{Ansatz} into the Heisenberg differential equations of the dynamical evolution for the signal, idler and pump:

 We start the derivation by considering the zero-order solution, which keeps terms with only $\hat{a}_{s,i,p}^{(0)}(t)$ in Eq.~\ref{general evolution} \textemdash\;this is equivalent to the trivial classical solution, which completely omits the contributions of any weak field or quantum effect.
 The first-order correction is derived by a perturbative solution of Eq.~\ref{general evolution}, assuming formally a solution of the form $\hat{a}_x^{(0)}(t)+\hat{a}_x^{(1)}(t)$, keeping terms up to first order in the input fields.
 This calculation can then be repeated up to any order: If we obtained the solutions for all the leading $k$ orders, we can solve the $(k+1)$-th order, Thereby generating the complete solution of the Heisenberg dynamics order by order.
-As we will see from the derivation below, the expansion orders are divided: the weak field is affected only by the odd orders, and the strong field by the even ones (further details of the procedure are provided in the "methods" below).
+This is the practical origin of the rapid convergence of the weak-field expansion in regimes where the fractional change of the strong-field population remains small, even when the parametric gain is large.
+As we will see from the derivation below, the expansion orders provides an immediate bookkeeping interpretation: The even orders account for the dynamics of the strong field, whereas the odd orders affect the weak field dynamics.
+Thus, strong-field corrections, such as pump depletion and pump-induced quantum noise enter through the \emph{even} orders, while the weak fields acquire their leading quantum evolution through the \emph{odd} orders.
+A detailed description of the general procedure is provided in the "methods".

 To exemplify this procedure, we analyze in depth two canonical scenarios of quantum information with TWM and derive the first meaningful quantum correction beyond the undepleted assumption: First, we solve parametric amplification/attenuation with a strong pump (Eq.~\ref{previous_transfer}) and general inputs up to second order, where we uncover the quantum dynamics of the pump in squeezing, SU(1,1) interference, etc.; and the utility of the pump as a global detector of entanglement with superior rejection of noise/decoherence; And second, we examine the transfer of a quantum state from one wavelength to another using sum/difference frequency generation with a strong drive (\ref{previous_PDC}, e.g. to transfer quantum light from the IR range to the visible, where efficient detectors are available to process the quantum information).
 We calculate the third order correction for the transfer and derive the fidelity limit due to the quantum fluctuations of the strong drive.